simonheimlicher/heimlicher.com/content/about/index.md

 ## Direct over comfortable

 The leaders I've learned most from were direct with me when I was wrong.
-Not unkind — direct.
-There's a difference, and it matters.
 I didn't always appreciate it in the moment, but the feedback that shaped how I work came from people who cared more about being useful than being comfortable.

 Over time, more people have sought me out for that kind of conversation, usually when something is stuck and the standard playbook isn't helping.
 I find those conversations useful for me too.
 The problems people bring are specific and hard, and working through them honestly keeps my own thinking sharp.